Go vs Python in 2024: What to Choose?

 Python

 Python's classic advantages include its syntax, which is quick to write, easy to read, and simple to learn, making it popular among beginner programmers.
 With a large community, Python has a highly developed ecosystem, and its standard library covers many tasks, from file handling to network programming and data processing.
-Traditionally, Python is chosen for prototyping due to its development speed and versatility—it can be used for classic web development, ML, and automation.
+Python is chosen for prototyping due to its development speed and versatility—it can be used for classic web development, ML, automation, and even custom Python development tailored to unique project needs.

 The main disadvantage is speed, although, as mentioned earlier, Python can sometimes deliver excellent results.
 Automatic garbage collection slows down memory-intensive tasks.
 GIL (Global Interpreter Lock) limits multithreading, affecting performance again.
 Errors are detected only during runtime, making testing and debugging harder.